 Lost and found is located in Student Services at the reception desk.
 Found items should be taken there and any losses should be reported promptly.
-Unclaimed items are donated to charity after a reasonable period.
+Unclaimed items are disposed of after a reasonable period.

 Parking and Traffic Regulations

 The following traffic and parking regulations are in effect: